Coronavirus vaccine team and Southgate win GQ Awards | ExBulletin

 Coronavirus vaccine team and Southgate win GQ Awards

-LONDON, September 1 (Reuters) – Coronavirus vaccine developer Sarah Gilbert and England manager Gareth Southgate were among the winners of the GQ Men Of The Year Awards on Wednesday.
+LONDON (Reuters) – Coronavirus vaccine developer Sarah Gilbert and England director Gareth Southgate were among the winners of the GQ Men Of The Year Awards on Wednesday.

 The men’s fashion and style magazine named Oxford University Professor Gilbert, biologist Catherine Green and the team behind the Oxford / AstraZeneca vaccine as the Hero of the Year.